better0123/rentPrediction/readme.txt

-We modelled the dataset using three linear models (ridge, linear SVM and Lasso).
+We modelled the dataset using two linear models (ridge and Lasso).
 R square (1) is used as the metric to evaluate our models (since is a regression task, meaning the dependent variable is continuous, R square is a reasonable metric).
 During the model training stage, we use grid search and corss validation to select the best hyperparameter for each model.
 For the final model selection, we choose the model with the highest R square.

 The details of the data processing, feature selection and modelling are described below: